petermodest/quinn/wp-content/plugins/youtube-embed/readme.txt

 7. The third party plugins menu

 == Changelog ==

+= 4.3.4 =
+* Bug: Fixed issue with 3 hyphens in a video ID being converted to &#8212;

 = 4.3.3 =
 * Maintenance: One of the URLs in the README is being reported as being infected by malware.
 I have therefore removed this URL but have changed the release number, although no code has changed, to force the new version to download to existing users